 1. Poke two small holes near the top of yogurt container on opposite sides.
 Thread one end of the string through the holes and tie it.
 Tie the other end of the string to the toy car.
 Repeat with the second car.

 Note: We actually drilled holes in our cars because in my mind I saw lots of experiments that could be done with them this way.

 2. Build a ramp.
 Put a small pile of books on one end of the table.
 Rest one edge of the board on top.
-We used a second pile of books to prevent the board from sliding back.
+We used the second pile of books to prevent the board from sliding back.